codinasion-archive/codinasion-programme/programme/compound-interest-calculator/README.md

-## Write a Python programme to calculate compound interest.
+## Write a programme to calculate compound interest.

 ```
 Enter P : 100